Special rules for driving in New Zealand

 - You can’t turn left at red traffic lights as in some other countries.

 - A yellow traffic light means you MUST stop, unless you are so close that you can't stop safely.

 - Don’t hurry truck drivers, heavy vehicles have a maximum speed limit of 90km/h.

-- Seat belts and child restraints are compulsory.
+- Seat belts are compulsory.